Regulations governing the EMI license in Lithuania

 • Safeguarding model for client funds

-• AML/CTF, sanctions and governance framework
+• AML/CTF, sanctions, and governance framework

-• ICT/security, outsourcing and business continuity setup
+• ICT/security, outsourcing, and business continuity setup

 • Lithuanian operational presence for supervision and record access